FoofooTheGuy/VidInjector9000/README.md

 - Click the multi video banner preview to choose file!
 - Click the logo in the options menu to find to the latest release!
 - If an image doesn't fit in, it will be resized and cropped!
+- If your multi video project is too big, click the "Split into a patch" button to split the parameters into a Luma LayeredFS game patch when building the .cia!
+(Extract the contents of the final .tar to the root of your SD card to install the patch)

 You may ask...
 --